Forward List Merge In C++ - C++ Programming Tutorial

-In this article, we will discuss the forward_list merge function in C++ with its syntax, example.
+In this guide, we will explore the merge function for forward_list in C++ along with its syntax and an illustration.

-A forward list is a sequence container that allows constant time insert and erase operations wherever in the sequence.
-Forward lists are created using singly linked lists.
-The ordering is maintained by associating each element with a link to the following element in the sequence.
+A forward list is a type of sequence container that enables quick insertion and deletion operations at any point within the sequence.
+These lists are generated using singly linked lists, where each element is linked to the subsequent element to preserve the order.

 What is the function forward_list::merge?